 - Ice cream: try maple syrup instead of the coconut sugar.
 Use a dry golden milk mix to substitute for the spices.

-- Cookie base: butter or plant-based butter will work in place of the coconut oil.
-I have not tested an vegan/egg free variation.
+- Coconut oil: butter or dairy-free butter will work in place of the coconut oil for the cookie base.

 Tips for the Best Golden Milk Ice Cream Sandwiches